lamech/cql/README.md

 wasm cql.wasm [arguments]
 ```

-If you clone this git repo into your a-shell environment and copy or move `cql.wasm` into its top level, `make test` **won't work**, because our Makefile relies on GNU Make-isms that aren't supported by a-shell's weird version of `make`.
-Never fear, you can still run the tests, with this little dash script:
+### Optional: Test What You Built in a-shell

-`./a-shell-test.sh`
+The `make` in a-shell is actually `bmake`, and it also ships with the `wasm` command.
+If you clone this git repo into your a-shell environment and copy or move `cql.wasm` into its top level, `make test WASM=wasm` should Just Work.

 For more about building C++ projects for a-shell, check out [the book](https://bianshen00009.gitbook.io/a-guide-to-a-shell/lets-do-more-for-it/compile-a-simple-command-with-a-shell).